Reliability Upgrade for Southern Colorado

 We know from Southern Colorado customer surveys that Black Hills Energy customers care deeply about reliability.
-Our ultimate goal is to provide the most dependable energy as efficiently possible and we make all business decisions with cost-efficiencies in mind.
-The Reliability Upgrade delivers on our mission to ensure the reliable, safe and clean energy that our Southern Colorado communities need to thrive and grow.
+Our ultimate goal is to provide the most dependable energy efficiently and we make all business decisions with cost-efficiencies in mind.
+The Reliability Upgrade delivers on our mission to provide the reliable, safe and clean energy that our Southern Colorado communities need to thrive and grow.

 Increasing reliability for Southern Colorado

-This upgrade will enhance and maintain reliable energy by providing additional energy for over 34,000 homes, businesses, hospitals and other facilities in Pueblo and Fremont Counties currently served by Black Hills.
-It will reduce the risk of overload, safeguard against total power losses now and create opportunities for upgrading current distribution lines in the future, without interrupting power to homes and businesses.
+This upgrade will reduce the risk of overload, safeguard against total power losses now and create opportunities for upgrading current distribution lines in the future, without interrupting power to homes and businesses.

 Plus, reliable electric service is an important driver of growth and community prosperity for Southern Colorado.
 Black Hills is proud to provide the reliable energy that will be vital in powering and growing new businesses in the region and support and sustain efforts like the Cañon City downtown revitalization.

-Selecting a route is a complex process and we balanced local, physical and technological constraints with the goal of delivering improved reliability and capacity to the communities.
+Selecting a route is a complex process and we balanced local, physical and technological constraints with the goal of delivering improved reliability and capacity each community.
 Throughout this process, Black Hills Energy has explored a variety of potential routes and approaches suggested by customers, including undergrounding the line.